Jordalenko/Wern-Fawr-B-B/README.md

 ## Future Goals

 * The client would like the site to accept payments online.
-* The client would like the booking form to interact with scheduling database.
+* The client would like the booking form to interact with scheduling database with user input.
 * The client would like the booking page to display available dates and prices in the calendar below the date range selector.
 * The client would like to add drone video.